Papa Roach: Old Friends from Young Years and record deal (1996–1999)

-On February 4, 1997, the band's debut studio album, titled Old Friends from Young Years, was released.
+On February 4, 1997, the band's debut studio album, Old Friends from Young Years, was released.
 At this time, the group was actively touring, supporting bands such as Incubus, Powerman 5000, Hed PE, Snot, Far, and Static-X.

 In 1998, Papa Roach released an EP titled 5 Tracks Deep, which sold more than 1,000 copies within its first month of release.
 In 1999, the band produced another EP, their final independent release, titled Let 'Em Know.
 Its success attracted the attention of Warner Music Group, which, as part of a development deal, provided a modest amount of funding for the production of a five-track promotional demo CD.
 The band sought out influential rock producer Jay Baumgardner to produce the record.
 In an interview with HitQuarters, Baumgardner stated, "At first, I wasn't really convinced it would work out, but then I saw a video of them performing at a club – I saw all these kids going wild, knowing the songs by heart – and that's when I realized that they definitely had potential."